 A wide variety of solder joint defects exists that can negatively affect reliability.
 Cross sections and visual inspection of solder joints should be conducted before PCBAs reach the field to ensure that manufacturing quality metrics are achieved.

 IPC, the Association Connecting Electronics Industries, provides manufacturing standards and acceptability criteria for all types of solder joints.
 They are typically considered the industry standard for creating high-quality solder joints.

 ANSYS Sherlock is another useful tool to mitigate solder failure.
 It is an automated design analysis software solution that offers reliability physics and physics of failure (PoF)-based electronics design.
 To learn how it can help predict solder fatigue, read ANSYS Sherlock: Automated Design Analysis.

-Or, watch the webinar: Introduction to Reliability Physics Analysis.
+Or, register for the webinar: Introduction to Reliability Physics Analysis.